tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-PartJob-Abrar/README.md

 ## User stories - Skilled professionals
    - A personal account for each user showing his/her data, previous partial works and their evaluations.
    - Consult a list of part-time jobs available and choose the most suitable.
-   - Alerts to users looking for part-time jobs with offers they can work on.
    - Log in, log out and create an account.